By Grant McCall

 How do you claim tax deductions?

-Tax deductions can be claimed on your annual tax return.
+Tax deductions can be claimed via your annual tax return.
 If you’re set up as a sole trader, you can claim deductions in the ‘Business and professional items’ section of your individual tax return.
 You can either do this yourself by lodging online with MyTax, or by using an accountant or tax agent.

 If you’re set up as a company, you’ll need to claim deductions in your company tax return.